node-saml/passport-saml/README.md

 PRs are welcome!

+You have an idea on how to improve functionality of `passport-saml`?
+Great!
+We would love to see your contribution.

+Few things to note:

 We use `mocha` to run unit tests, and `c8` for test coverage instrumentation.

-In case you have idea on how to improve the code, make sure that all tests are still running before submitting changes.
+When you are happy with idea and you are ready to make a pull request, make sure that all tests are still running before submitting changes.

+You can ensure that is a case by running `npm test`.

-If you have an idea on how to improve particular piece of code, make sure that *all* branches of the code you are submitting for review are covered by running `npm run coverage` and inspecting coverage report.
+Also, in order to avoid regressions, we want to make sure that *all* relevant code branches that you are submitting for pull request review are covered by test via running `npm run coverage` and inspecting coverage report that can be found at `/coverage/lcov-report/index.html`

 ## FAQ